decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 2. **Variable View Schedule (VVS)**
     In VVS, the view length can change based on network conditions and faults (see [Fever](https://arxiv.org/abs/2301.09881) and [Lumiere](https://arxiv.org/abs/2311.08091)).
 For example, in an **optimistically responsive** design (see [What is Responsiveness?](https://decentralizedthoughts.github.io/2022-12-18-what-is-responsiveness/) and [Optimistic Responsiveness](https://decentralizedthoughts.github.io/2020-06-12-optimal-optimistic-responsiveness/)), good-case views complete as quickly as the network allows.
-Another example is protocols with a **fast path**, which can be viewed as taking additional latency advantages in particularly good conditions (for example, see [links here](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/)).
+Another example is protocols with a **fast path**, which can be viewed as exploiting additional latency advantages in particularly good conditions (for example, see [links here](https://decentralizedthoughts.github.io/2025-07-29-2-round-3-round-simplex/)).
 More generally, VVS designs aim to reduce latency in **good-case** events.

     *Pros*: